omilli/omilli/README.md

 # 🦸 Alter egos

-I could (and do) bore people all day about technologies I use, projects I've been a part of and opinions of best practices for each and every possible situation.
+I could (and do) bore people day about technologies I use, projects I've been a part of, and best practice opinions.
 Instead, here are the main roles I've played over the years.
 Expand the drawers for further ramblings.

 ### 🧙‍♂️ The Wizard

+**tl;dr**
-**tl;dr**: A remote veteran with technical, creative and management expertise.
+A remote veteran with technical, creative and management expertise.
 Thinks getting stuff done is more valuable than knowledge accumulation.
 Great at making magic... occasionally forgets how to use a pen.

 <details>
   <summary>The Lord of the Web III</summary>
   <br>

-  I consider myself a web solution architect, a full-stack developer, a UX/UI designer and a technical project manager.
-I'm passionate about the entire project lifecycle but now focused more on project architecture, UI development, performance, and Agile project management.
+  I consider myself a web solution architect, a full-stack developer, a UX/UI designer, and a technical project manager.
+I'm passionate about the entire project lifecycle but I'm now more focused on project architecture, UI development, performance, and Agile project management.

-  Over ten years, I have hired, trained and led ~20 remote full-time and freelance staff from Europe and Asia, and I'm responsible for a team that supports our core business 24 hours a day.
+  Over a decade I've hired, trained and led ~20 full-time and freelance staff from Europe and Asia remotely, and I'm responsible for a team that supports our core business 24 hours a day.

-  I've worked remotely with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.
+  I've worked with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.
 </details>

 ### 🧑‍🔬 The Nerd

+**tl;dr**
-**tl;dr**: At home (literally and figuratively) building Javascript libraries or using **any** combination of dependencies for **any** project type.
+At home (literally and figuratively) building Javascript libraries or using **any** combination of dependencies for **any** project type.
 A blockchain enthusiast with an eye on web3 development and a basic understanding of smart contracts. `(ts > js && window > global)`

 <details>
   <summary>javascript.readMore();</summary>